kenogihara/sentiment_analysis/README.md

 For example, applying concordance on positive words shows that people like the location, food, beach, restaurant, staff, bed, and pool.
 Applying concordance on negative words, on the other hand, shows that people have a negative sentiment toward food, service, staff, cleanliness, breakfast, smell, quality, noise, and bathroom.
 This gives insight into what hotels should be working on to satisfy their customers.

+For more details on this project visit [my repository](https://github.com/kenogihara/sentiment_analysis)